Blake Shelton: 2001–2006: Beginnings

 Some years later in Nashville, he signed to Giant Records.
-In 2001, he was slated to release a song entitled "I Wanna Talk About Me" as a single.
-However, staff at the label considered the song unsuitable for a lead-off single, and the song was eventually recorded by Toby Keith, whose version was a number 1 single.
+In 2001, he was slated to release a song entitled "I Wanna Talk About Me" as a single, but the staff at the label considered the song unsuitable for a lead-off single, and the song was eventually recorded by Toby Keith, whose version was a number-one single.

 Instead, Giant released "Austin" as Shelton's debut single.
 Shortly after that song was released, Giant Records was closed, and Shelton was transferred to parent company Warner Bros.
 Records.
-"Austin" became Shelton's first number-one hit on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts and spent five weeks at that position.
+"Austin" became Shelton's first number-one hit on the Billboard Hot Country Singles and Tracks (now Hot Country Songs) charts and spent five weeks at that position.
 Warner released Shelton's self-titled debut album, which was produced by songwriter Bobby Braddock.
-It also produced the Top 20 hits "All Over Me", which Shelton co-wrote with Earl Thomas Conley and Mike Pyle, and "Ol' Red".
+It also produced the top-20 hits "All Over Me", which Shelton co-wrote with Earl Thomas Conley and Mike Pyle, and "Ol' Red".
 Although Shelton's rendition of "Ol' Red" was not a major radio hit, he considers it his signature song, and it has become popular in concert.
-The album received a platinum certification from the Recording Industry Association of America (RIAA) for shipments of 1,000,000 copies.
+The album received a platinum certification from the Recording Industry Association of America for shipments of 1,000,000 copies.